xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 Apps need to learn and adapt to arbitrary data structures.
 Also multiple apps writing to the same data folder could be messy.

-## Get Involved

-AI has consumed most of the internet data and wants more.
-Soon, your personal data footprint — like protein or electricity — could matter for daily life.

-Data native is far from perfect today, especially on the app ecosystem side — expect rough edges.
-It's just one approach to help you own and grow your data, which is the more essential goal.
-Start building your data folder.
-If there are Data native apps, great.
-If not, pick apps that export easily, in open formats.
+## A Starting Point

+Data native is early — the app ecosystem isn't there yet, and rough edges are everywhere.
+But you can start today.

+**Build Your Data Folder**

+Pick a place for your notes, photos, documents.
+Organize it your way.
+This is yours to keep, regardless of which apps come and go.

+**Try Data Native Apps**

+Obsidian for notes.
+Immich for photos.
+VS Code and Claude Code for coding.
+They read from your files, write back to your files, and don't lock you in.

+**When Data Native Isn't an Option**

+Pick apps that export cleanly — in open formats you can read and move.

+**If You Build Apps**

+Consider going data native.
+Let users keep what they create.